byui-cit/cit470/diagram/README.md

   - *Layer 7 information: application identifiers*

 ### Examples:
-Here are some example diagrams that were created using the tools mentioned above.
+Here are some example diagrams that were created using some of the tools mentioned above.
 # TBD